 5. New York City

-If you plan to visit the largest city in the USA, you should not miss these world-renowned spots:
+If you plan to visit the largest city in America, you should not miss these world-renowned spots:

 - Empire State Building